labgrid-project/labgrid/doc/configuration.rst

 UUUDriver
 ~~~~~~~~~
-A :any:`UUUDriver` is used to upload an image into a device in the NXP USB
+A :any:`UUUDriver` is used to upload an image into a device in the *NXP USB
-loader state.
+loader state*.
 This is useful to bootstrap a bootloader onto a device.

 Binds to: